secretlycarl/onboarderr/README.md

 See recent changelog [here](https://github.com/secretlycarl/onboarderr/pull/35).

 [How to Update](https://github.com/secretlycarl/onboarderr?tab=readme-ov-file#updates)

+Let me know of any bugs and other feedback :)

 # Onboarderr v2
 Onboarderr is a customizable onboarding site for a host's Plex and (optional) Audiobookshelf servers.
 It includes user instructions, server highlights, and an admin dashboard.